csells/go_router/README.md

 With these two pieces in place, you're ready to create your app's custom routing policy.

 # Declarative Routing
-The go_router is governed by a set of routes which you specify via a route builder function:
+The go_router is governed by a set of routes which you specify via a routes builder function:

 ```dart
 class App extends StatelessWidget {